Camp4 is fully reader supported. We may earn a small commission from qualifying purchases through our links at no additional cost to you. Learn More.

 You have now seen the top features for the tents, but there are a few additional features to co0nsider.
 We have isolated them as they are only considered minor and applicable when the tent does meet the main criteria.
 Many of these features also included add-ons and accessories that could help improve the functionality of the tent:

-- Lamp Hooks: We all need light and many tents now cater for your lamps and lighting needs.
+- Lamp Hooks: We all need light and many tents now cater to your lamps and lighting needs.
 If you have a few lamps and you are camping in a dark area, the lamp hooks can be a great addition to add to your tent.
 If your tent does not have them, you can find them and attach them on your own.

 - Rainfly: We have included the rainfly here, but it should also be considered an important aspect of the tent.
 Having a rainfly will keep the rain from bothering you, but also block out most of the sun.
 This is a necessity if your tent is mostly constructed from mesh for your overall ventilation.

-- Storage: Storage is always something we need and a tent without storage might not always cut it.
+- Storage: Storage is always something we need and a 1 person tent without storage might not always cut it.
 If you are a backpacker, the storage feature will certainly be one of the first things you need to consider before buying the tent.